 Waldenstrom macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.

 Experts measure relative survival rate statistics for Waldenstrom macroglobulinemia every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+This means the estimate may not reflect the results of advancements in how Waldenstrom macroglobulinemia is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society website.
 (Source accessed March 2023.)

 The next section in this guide is Risk Factors.
 It describes the factors that may increase the chance of developing Waldenstrom macroglobulinemia.
 Use the menu to choose a different section to read in this guide.